jwsandeman/fx2-ibis-web/README.md

 ### 3. Styling

 - link the stylesheet in the index.html
-- Orange background for the header
+- Orange background for the header and footer
+- oranger border and padding for sections
+- added border gradient color